-Participants will be discharged on Day 16 in P2 following completion of all assessments.
+Participants will be discharged in T3, Study Day 13 following completion of all assessments.

-The total planned duration of participation, from the Screening visit to the last Follow-up phone call, is approximately 11 to 12 weeks.
+The total planned duration of participation, from the Screening visit to the last Follow-up phone call, is approximately 11 weeks.

 Data Monitoring Committee or Other Independent Oversight Committee: No